Marine VHF radio: Text messaging

 Using the RTCM 12301.1 standard it is possible to send and receive text messages in a similar fashion to SMS between marine VHF transceivers which comply with this standard.
 However, as of 2019 very few transceivers support this feature.
 The recipient of the message needs to be tuned to the same channel as the transmitting station in order to receive it.

 Regulation

 In the United States, any person can legally purchase a Marine VHF radio and use it to communicate without requiring any special license as long as they abide by certain rules, but in a great many other countries a license is required to transmit on Marine VHF frequencies.

-In the United Kingdom and Ireland and some other European countries Short Range Certificate is the minimum requirement to use a marine VHF radio.
+In the United Kingdom and Ireland and some other European countries both the operator and the equipment must be separately licensed.
+A Short Range Certificate is the minimum requirement to use an installed marine VHF radio.
 This is usually obtained after completing a course of around two days and passing an exam.
 This is intended for those operating on lakes and in coastal areas whereas a Long Range Certificate is usually recommended for those operating further out as it also covers HF and MF radios as well as INMARSAT systems.
+Installations fixed on a particular vessel require a Ship Radio License.
+Portable equipment that could be used in multiple craft, dinghys etc. required a Ship Portable Radio Licence.